ostinelli/syn/INTERNALS.md

 This serializes per node operations and allows keeping per node consistency.

 ## Scope Subclusters
-Syn implement Scopes, which are a way to create namespaced, logical overlay networks running on top of the Erlang distribution cluster.
+Syn implements Scopes, which are a way to create namespaced, logical overlay networks running on top of the Erlang distribution cluster.
 Nodes that belong to the same Scope will form a "subcluster": they will synchronize data between themselves, and themselves only.